Massachusetts 3rd Offense OUI

 Jail time.
-For a third offense OUI conviction in district court, you will be sentenced anywhere from 180 days to 2.5 years in jail / house of correction.
-If the case is prosecuted in superior court, you will be sentenced anywhere from 2.5 years to 5 years in prison.
-You must serve a minimum of 150 days before being eligible for release.
+For cases prosecuted in district court, the defendant will be sentenced anywhere from 180 days to 2 ½ years in the house of correction upon a conviction.
+In superior court, sentences range between 2.5 years to 5 years in state prison.
+Regardless, the defendant must serve a mandatory minimum 150 days for a guilty finding before being eligible for release.

 Fines.
 A conviction will result in fines and fees ranging from $1,000 – $15,000.